Derived A-infinity algebras in an operadic context: Operadic and Hochschild cohomology

-Note however, that in order to identify this cohomology theory with the Andr\'e-Quillen cohomology of derived $A_\infty$-algebras as in~\cite[Proposition 12.4.11]{LodVal10} one needs to assume that $A$ is bounded below for the vertical grading and is free as a $\kfield$-module.
+Note however, that in order to identify this cohomology theory with the Andr\'e-Quillen cohomology of derived $A_\infty$-algebras as in~\cite[Proposition 12.4.11]{LodVal12} one needs to assume that $A$ is bounded below for the vertical grading and is free as a $\kfield$-module. \end{rem}

 This more compact definition of Hochschild cohomology has some structural advantage over $\hh^*_{RW}$, the Hochschild cohomology defined in \cite{RoiWhi11}.
 In particular, we see that the Lie bracket $[-,-]$ on $CH^*(A,A)$ induces a Lie bracket on This is the case because $D$ is an inner derivation with respect to $[-,-]$ due to the graded Jacobi identity.
-Hence, both the bracket of two cycles and the bracket of a boundary and a cycle are again cycles.
+Hence, the bracket of two cycles is again a cycle, and the bracket of a boundary and a cycle is a boundary.

 \begin{prop} The (shifted) Hochschild cohomology of a $dA_\infty$-algebra $\hh^{*+1}(A,A)$ has the structure of a graded Lie algebra. \end{prop}